 Office Speech Privacy Systems

-Many companies who have adopted modern open plan office configurations have focused more on the benefits of collaboration and maximizing space utilization, but have not given enough attention to office acoustics.
+Many companies that have adopted modern open plan office configurations have focused more on the benefits of collaboration and maximizing space utilization, but have not given enough attention to office acoustics.
 (Older style high-walled cubicle configurations can be just as problematic.
-Employees tend to talk louder, erroneously thinking that the cubicle walls effectively mask their voices.)
+Employees tend to talk louder, erroneously thinking that the cubicle walls mask their voices effectively.)

 In addition to the distractions and irritations of hearing other people’s conversations, there is another important concern: voice privacy.
 In medical offices, for example, it’s crucial to be able to provide private discourse with patients, as dictated by the Health Insurance Portability and Accountability Act (HIPAA) compliance standards.

 In order to help our clients solve their acoustical issues, Joyce Contract Interiors has partnered with Speech Privacy Systems to provide comprehensive sound management solutions.
 Sound masking, via the VoiceArrest System, is an ideal, cost-effective implementation for many workspaces and office environments.
 Often called “white noise,” sound masking is the introduction of an unobstrusive background sound similar to airflow that reduces distractions by making human speech unintelligible.

 A General Services Administration (GSA) publication explores some of the myths of workspace noise and privacy.
 A few examples:

 MYTH: Speech privacy means “I can’t hear you talking” or “I can’t see you when you’re talking.”